gwulfs/WebProgramming/notes/class_outlines.md

   * Dealing with adversity
   * Show the rejection letter

-#Thursday, April 21st: What's The Point?
+#Thursday, April 21st: What's The Point (of this course)?
 * You've barely scratched the surface
   * What reality is really like
   * What engineering issues do you see here?